Urban Homestead Planning and What You Need To Know

 Food

-Food production in urban homesteading starts with the conversion of the soil.
-One can try mulching, composting, vermiculture, re-mineralization, animal manure, and effective micro-organisms.
+Food production in urban homesteading starts with converting the soil.
+Mulching, composting, vermiculture, re-mineralization, animal manure, and effective microorganisms can be used.

 When the soil is ready, plant fruits and vegetables in your garden.